-Have you ever wondered why some people don’t seem to be listening, or why others require the television to be just a little bit louder?
-Have you ever noticed a friend or family member who seems uncomfortable in noisy social settings, or a child who has trouble concentrating?
+Have you ever wondered why some people don’t seem to be listening or why others require the television to be just a little bit louder?
+Have you ever noticed a friend or family member who seems uncomfortable in noisy social settings or a child who has trouble concentrating?
 The reason for these actions may surprise you.

 Hearing loss is more common than you may think (6-8% of the global population suffers from disabling hearing loss) and can be a challenging obstacle to overcome.
-The truth of the matter is, many don’t even realize that their hearing ability is having an impact on their lives.
+The truth of the matter is that many don’t even realize that their hearing ability is having an impact on their lives.
 And it will affect individuals differently, depending on their age, experiences, and even genetics.

 Hearing loss can be categorized as unilateral or bilateral – meaning in one ear or in both.
 Furthermore, hearing levels can be different or similar between the ears – known as asymmetrical or symmetrical hearing.
 Unique in their own specific ways, all have the ability to have varying impacts from person to person.

 How many times have you heard, “I can’t hear what you’re saying; come around to my good side”?
 Do people really have a good side and a bad side in terms of hearing?
 For some, the answer is yes.
 When hearing is within normal limits in one ear, but the other ear is affected, the term used to describe this is unilateral hearing loss, but can also be referred to as “one-sided hearing loss.”

 Unilateral hearing loss can present as either a reduced ability or a complete inability to hear out of one ear.
 Many who suffer from this type of hearing impairment have difficulty determining the direction of sound and can struggle to separate background noise and speech.

 There are a number of different factors, including:

 - Exposure to loud, impulsive sounds